neoalienson/architect_library/memory-bank/activeContext.md

 # Active Context

+## Facts
+- **Microsoft Active Directory (AD)**: Contains user and group details and allows an Identity Provider (IdP) to perform authentication.
+- User's PC has a web browser to access web applications, which is essential for SAML and OIDC authentication flows that rely on browser redirects.
+- Users access Internet applications or SaaS through an outgoing proxy that blocks blacklisted websites based on threat intelligence, enhancing security for external communications.

 ## Current Work Focus
 - Establishing the Memory Bank structure for the Architect Library project.
 - Documenting core project information to ensure continuity across sessions.